 Is a resignation treated differently to a termination?

 It is important to note that a “resignation” from employment is treated very differently in workers compensation law compared to a “termination” instigated by the employer under workers compensation law; for example, if an employer terminates a worker because the employer is unable to find suitable alternative duties for the worker.

-This separate complex issue is not dealt with in this blog but if an employer does terminate a worker without following certain procedural steps, the worker may be entitled to pursue a claim against that employer.
+If an employer does terminate a worker without following certain procedural steps, the worker may be entitled to pursue a claim against that employer.
 Workers should seek urgent legal advice following a termination, because a pursuit of a claim, particularly a claim for unfair dismissal, needs to occur very quickly after the termination takes effect.